AA Information

 Why are there no league games in AA?

-1. Because the program is in its early stages, players who make it onto an AA team must still play with an A team and play in the A league games.
-There would be no available days to play AA league games for them.
-Until the AA program can be firmly established, AA players will have their regular season games with their A team.
-For also this reason Softball MB is arranging 2 weekend tournaments for the AA teams with a 3rd weekend for provincials.
-There is also the potential for teams to have exhibition games against other AA teams that coaches can set up on the established Friday practices for AA teams.
+1. As the program is in its early stages there would be no time for league games as they would interfere with the scheduled games for the A league.
+For this reason Softball MB is arranging a showcase weekend tournament for the AA teams with another weekend for provincials.
+There is also the potential for teams to have exhibition games against other AA teams that coaches can set up on the established Friday or Sunday practices for AA teams.

 What is the commitment level for AA players?